phnmnl/container-multivariate/README.md

 Use AMA style publications as a list (you can export AMA from PubMed, on the Formats: Citation link when looking at the entry).
 -->

-- TODO
-- Etienne A. Thevenot, Aurelie Roux, Ying Xu, Eric Ezan, and Christophe Junot (2015).
-Analysis of the human adult urinary metabolome variations with age, body mass index and gender by implementing a comprehensive workflow for univariate and OPLS statistical analyses. *Journal of Proteome Research*, **14**:3322-3335 (http://dx.doi.org/10.1021/acs.jproteome.5b00354).
+- Thévenot EA, Roux A, Xu Y, Ezan E, Junot C. Analysis of the Human Adult Urinary Metabolome Variations with Age, Body Mass Index, and Gender by Implementing a Comprehensive Workflow for Univariate and OPLS Statistical Analyses.
+J Proteome Res.
+2015;14(8):3322-35.